 As much as I adore blogging, it doesn’t always feel like a way of relaxing!
 I’d like to make more use of my new mindfulness colouring book, and at the weekend when the weather is nice to spend more time going to listen to the waves.

 Setting personal priorities

 I am an expert at setting workplace priorities (if I say so myself…), but personal priorities I struggle much more with.
-I don’t like setting cold, hard goals, but I am starting to think about the ‘order’ I want to achieve things in.
+I don’t like to set cold, hard goals, but I am starting to think about the ‘order’ I want to achieve things in.
 Learn to drive, get a car, get a flat…all that jazz.
 No definitive deadlines, but it’s a start!

 By having these goals, I can think a bit more about myself and my future, so it’s not all work, work, work!

 Disclaimer: I was invited to write this post on behalf of Simply Health with a gift incentive.
 All opinions are my own.